arve0/master/thesis.md

 ### Step 3: Scanning each specimen spot
-From step 2 we have a list of regions and their pixel position in the stiched overview image.
+From step 2 we have a list of regions and their pixel position in the stitched overview image.
 Last step is to calculate the stage position to the regions and scan the regions by communicating with the microscope.